FredChamp/ReadTheDocTest/SAD/SDM-SAD-Thread.rst

   instructions depend on each other's result), running another thread can avoid leaving these idle.
-- If several threads work on the same set of data, they can actually share their cache, leading to better cache usage or synchronization on its values.
+- If several threads work on the same set of data, they can actually share their cache, leading to better cache usage or synchronization of its values.

 Some criticisms of multithreading include:

-- Multiple threads can interfere with each other when sharing hardware resources such as caches or translation lookaside buffers (TLBs).
+- Multiple threads can interfere with each other when sharing hardware resources such as caches or translation look aside buffers (TLBs).
 - Execution times of a single thread are not improved but can be degraded, even when only one thread is executing.
 This is due to slower frequencies and/or additional pipeline stages that are necessary to accommodate thread-switching